rodrigocezar/carbon/SCHEMA.md

       "createdBy" = auth.uid()::text
       OR (
         id IN (
-          SELECT "partId" FROM "partReplenishment" WHERE "supplierId" IN ( SELECT "supplierId" FROM "supplierAccount" WHERE id::uuid = auth.uid() )
+          SELECT "partId" FROM "partSupplier" WHERE "supplierId" IN ( SELECT "supplierId" FROM "supplierAccount" WHERE id::uuid = auth.uid() )
         )